 (A) A small non-bypassed resistor can be included in the cathode.

 (B) The tuning capacities can be inceased or the input tapped down in a capacitive divider.

-In a few high quality Australian receivers with RF stages, such as the Breville, no AGC was
+In a few high quality Australian receivers with RF stages, such as the Breville 239 ,

-applied to the IF stage.
-This was operated under fixed bias conditions to give minimum distortion.
+The IF stage was operated under fixed bias conditions to give minimum distortion.

 The AGC applied to the RF and mixer stages gave adequate gain control.